loyjoy/academy/advanced/modules/decision_table.md

 Building a product finder, a skin type test, or something similar was never so easy as with the decision table!
 You do not have to add every condition to each module.
 For this article, you should know how variables work.
 If you need help with that, read this (LINK) article first.
 To use a decision table you need a questionnaire, a decision table, and some outputs.
-Outputs can be every process brick.
+Outputs can be every module.
 Those are what the customer will see as a result.
 In this example, we will build a test on which hobby suits best for the customer.
 As a result (outputs) we have swimming, cycling, and jogging.

 <p align="center">
   <img src="unnamed.png" alt="Start" title="Start" width="200"/>